 Enduring Questions Courses

-This course analyzes the historical, cultural, ethical and scientific issues related to the debate between the importance of heredity versus environment.
-Exploring the real-world issues related to human genetics, it also looks at the personal, social, cultural and ethical implications of this debate.
-Credit does not apply to Biology majors.
+This course analyzes the historical, cultural, ethical and scientific issues related to various human diseases and disorders.
+It also looks at the social, cultural and economic impacts of these diseases.

-BUS 399: What Makes a Leader?
-Online and Service Learning
+BUS 399 SLW – What Makes a Leader?

 (Online, with service learning)This seminar course explores the nature of leadership by examining contemporary leadership theory and relating it to relevant examples found in works of literature, philosophy, and history.
 Themes that will be explored, among others, include character, communication, vision, motivation, success, and failure.
 Lessons will be extracted from select leadership figures in literature and history.

 EDU 399 – Why is St. Francis of Assisi a Man for All Seasons?